-From the Stream Profile drop-down list, select the stream profile to be used for the Live View page.
-Listed are the standard stream profiles as well as the ones created under Video > Stream Profiles.
-See the online help files (2) on this page for more information
+From the Stream Profile drop-down list, select the stream profile to use for the Live View page.
+Standard stream profiles are listed as well as the ones created under Video > Stream Profiles.
+See the online help files on this page for more information